Architecture [ › ]

 Monmouth Road, London

 Our proposal for the renovation of this property, a grade II listed Georgian house and Victorian Artist’s Studio in the Bayswater Conservation Area, seeks to enhance the historic character of the main dwelling through the refurbishment and introduction of details and materials that are in keeping with its listed status.
 The project seeks to find a balance of the historic fabric of the building with a contemporary style and standard of living and working as another layer in the heritage of this valuable property.
 The former Victorian Artist Studio, at the back of the garden, has been converted into guest accommodations with the addition of an open space room in the Basement.

 Project contributor: Korey Kromm

-Junction Mews is a 3-storey brick building, located in the Northeast corner at the end of a row of terraced mews.
+The Mews is a 3-storey brick building, located in the Northeast corner at the end of a row of terraced mews.
 The original use of the building was a stable, with horseboxes on the ground floor and storage on the floors above.
-Most recently Junction Mews has been used as an office with accommodation on the floors above.
+Most recently the building has been used as an office with accommodation on the floors above.
 The design of this project has been for an artist and his studio.

 Project architect: Cecilia duBois